quadram-institute-bioscience/dadaist2/docs/1_install.md

 **dadaist2** will install the following programs:

 * `dadaist2`, the main program
-* `makeSampleSheet`, a helper tool to draft a sample sheet
 * `dadaist2-...`, a set of wrappers and tools all using the _dadaist2-_ prefix to make them easy to find (using [TAB](https://www.howtogeek.com/195207/use-tab-completion-to-type-commands-faster-on-any-operating-system/))